Underwater Observatory Park in Eilat is a great attraction where you can see sharks, rare fish, the Red Sea reef, and much more.

-The actual duration depends on the age of your kids (if you are coming with children), your interests, activities you participate in, and the ticket type that you purchase.
-Some people after an hour will have enough, while others will spend there the whole day.
+The actual duration depends on your kids` age (if you are coming with children), your interests, the activities you participate in, and the ticket type you purchase.
+Some people, after an hour, will have enough, while others will spend there the whole day.
 But if we want some statistics, then according to Google: “people typically spend up to 2.5 hours here”.

-As to our visit, we spent four and a half hours at Underwater Observatory Marine Park and loved it.
+As to our visits, we usually spent about four hours at Underwater Observatory Marine Park and loved it.

 Underwater Observatory Marine Park is not a very large site, but there are plenty of things to see.
 And with an average rating of 4.5 on TripAdvisor, it seems that most people enjoy their visit.

 The only downside is the entry fee.
-But the bottom line is: if you love aquariums, then I suggest visiting it.
-And since they make renovations in the park, we usually return every five years.
+But the bottom line is: if you love aquariums, I suggest visiting this one.
+And since they renovate the park, we usually return every five years.